 Storing Attached Documents

-Unlike most other ERP systems and classic statistic-based systems, OpenERP provide dashboards for all system users, and not just managers and accountants.
+Unlike most other ERP systems and classic statistical systems, OpenERP provides dashboards for all system users, and not just for managers and accountants.

-Each user can have his own dashboard, adapted to his needs, enabling him to manage his own work effectively.
-For example, a developer using the Project Dashboard can see information such as a list of open tasks, tasks delegated to him and an analysis of the progress of the relevant projects.
-Dashboards are dynamic, letting user navigate easily around the entire information base.
+Each user can have their own Dashboards, tailored to specific needs, so that they can carry out activities effectively.
+For example, a developer using Project Dashboard can display detailed statistics and information such as a list of open tasks, tasks delegated to him, and an analysis of relevant project progress.
+Dashboards are dynamic and allowing the user to navigate easily around the entire database.

 - Dynamic statistics

-Geodatabase you may need to operate some inspections and remediation activities, standardization and harmonization in order to make the data consistent with each other and improve their quality.
-To this end, over the years we have designed operating procedures, specific test and control tools and support to data quality, based on the use of GIS last generation, in compliance with the national and European standards.
+The geodatabase may be necessary to perform some inspection and repair, standardization and harmonization activities in order to make the data consistent and improve their quality.
+To this end, operational procedures, specific tests, and data quality control and support tools have been designed, based on the use of the latest GIS, in accordance with national and European standards.

 The following procedures are available and reusable in similar processes:

-- Procedure for batch georeferencing of cadastral sheets, with optimization of production times and production log automatic and error reports;
+- Procedure for georeferencing cadastral maps, with optimization of production times and automatic production register;

-- Procedure for checking the quality of the cadastral ground control points with a topographic base of reference;
+- Procedure for controlling the quality of the points of the landfill with a reference topographic base;

-- Procedure for checking / cleaning geometry of map elements;
+- Procedure for checking / clearing the geometry of map elements;

-- Import tables in database information from register of property and verification of consistency with cartographic elements of the Land Registry;
+- Import tables from the property log into the database and verify consistency with cartographic elements of the landfill;

-- Procedures for commissioning map points detected during the survey operations.
+- Procedure for commissioning map points detected during detection operations.

-- Queries for extracting samples to be validated, and control procedures sequential land parcel controlled, production of statistical reports.
+- Questions for sample extraction to be validated and sequential control of agricultural parcels, production of statistical reports.

-For the geometry and topology control we have developed in Python a series of parameterized procedures to detect errors, produce reports and in some cases to intervene with automatisms for the corrections.
+For the control of geometry and topology we have developed a set of parameterized procedures for detecting errors, producing reports and in some cases intervening with correction automations in Python.

-The benefits of ModelBuilder can be summarized as follows:
+The advantages of ModelBuilder can be summarized as follows:

-- ModelBuilder is an easy-to-use application for creating and running workflows containing a sequence of tools.
+- ModelBuilder is an easy to use application for creating and running workflows that contain a sequence of tools.

-- You can create your own tools with ModelBuilder.
-Tools you create with ModelBuilder can be used in Python scripting and other models.
+- You can create your own tools with ModelBuilder and these can be used in Python scripts and other templates.

-- ModelBuilder, along with scripting, is a way for you to integrate ArcGIS with other applications.
+- ModelBuilder, along with scripting, is a way to integrate ArcGIS with other applications.